 Inspectors cannot assess things in a property that are not readily accessible or are obstructed during the inspection.
-It includes everything that is inside the walls and ceiling, or covered by large furniture such as electrical wirings, plumbing and framings of the building, drainage, and gas fittings.
+It includes everything that is inside the walls and ceiling or covered by large furniture such as electrical wirings, plumbing and framings of the building, drainage, and gas fittings.

-2. Home Appliances
+2. Home appliances

-Some properties are sold with built-in appliances like an oven, air conditioner, dishwasher, insinkerator, ducted vacuum and rangehood.
+Some properties are sold with built-in appliances like an oven, air conditioner, dishwasher, InSinkErator, ducted vacuum and rangehood.
 Remember that the inspection will not check whether or not these appliances are working.
 Make sure to inspect them yourself, especially if the appliances are included in the property’s selling price.

 3. Other home accessories

 Alarm system, CCTV cameras, fire and smoke detectors, intercom system, television reception, and lawn watering systems are likewise not covered in your inspection.
-Like home appliances, you should check them personally so you can negotiate for lower price if these things are not working.
+Like home appliances, you should check them personally so you can negotiate a lower price if these things are not working.

 4. The size and layout of the rooms

 Pre-purchase inspections also do not include checking if your existing furniture will fit in the rooms.
 The size and layout of the rooms are already given in the property sale posting.
 So even before hiring property inspectors, you should have already decided whether or not to let go of your old furniture.